Gilgo Beach serial killings: Jessica Taylor

-Karen Vergata / "Fire Island Jane Doe" / "Jane Doe No. 7"
+Karen Vergata ("Fire Island Jane Doe"/"Jane Doe No. 7")

 Karen Vergata, a 34-year-old woman from Manhattan, is believed to have been working as a sex worker when she disappeared in 1996.
-Vergata was last seen around February 14, 1996, and was never reported missing.
-Unidentified for 27 years, Vergata was variously known as "Jane Doe No. 7" and "Fire Island Jane Doe" until she was identified through genetic genealogy in 2023.
+She was last seen around February 14, 1996, and was never reported missing.
+Unidentified for 27 years, she was known as "Jane Doe No. 7" and "Fire Island Jane Doe" until she was identified through genetic genealogy in 2023.

-Vergata's severed legs were found in a garbage bag on Fire Island on April 20, 1996.
-Fifteen years later, on April 11, 2011, her skull and several of her teeth were recovered at Tobay Beach, the second set of remains to be discovered in Nassau County that day.
-These remains were linked through DNA testing to the remains found on Fire Island in 1996.
-It has been postulated that Vergata's legs were carried to Fire Island by the water after her remains were dumped on Long Island.
+Vergata's severed legs were found in a garbage bag on Fire Island, east of Gilgo Beach, on April 20, 1996.
+Fifteen years later, on April 11, 2011, her skull and several teeth were recovered at Tobay Beach—the second set of remains found in Nassau County that day.
+DNA testing linked these remains to those found on Fire Island in 1996.
+It has been suggested that Vergata's legs may have drifted to Fire Island after her remains were dumped on Long Island.

+Unidentified victim ("Asian Doe")

+The body of a young Asian person who had died from blunt‑force trauma was discovered on April 4, 2011, at Gilgo Beach, very close to where the first four sets of remains had been found in December 2010.
+The victim had XY chromosomes and was found wearing women's clothing, suggesting that they may have been a transgender woman.
+The victim was estimated to be between 17 and 23 years old, between 5 ft 3 in and 5 ft 9 in in height, missing four teeth, and may have had a musculoskeletal condition affecting gait.
+The victim was likely ethnically Han Chinese.
+Investigators estimated that the victim had been dead for between five and ten years.
+A male‑presenting composite sketch was released by police in September 2011, and a female‑presenting rendering was released in September 2024.